aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextensiontaskpane/_index.md

 ```

-Gets and sets the web extension part associated with the taskpane instance
+the web extension part associated with the taskpane instance

 **Returns:**
 [WebExtension](../../com.aspose.cells/webextension)